OGS-Digital-Service/ogs-digital-service.github.io/src/index.md

 {% from './_includes/_components.njk' import button,buttonhero,card,hero,breadcrumbs,categorytiles %}

 {{ hero({
-    title: "The NYS Simplified Design System",
+    title: "The NYS Simplified Design System for Applications",
     subtitle: "With an information first approach, the components and design patterns are focused on connecting people to the resources they need.", image:"",
     buttontext: "How to Start",
     link: "/adopt-incrementally",
-    arialabel: "How to Start using the NYS Design System",
+    arialabel: "How to Start using the Application Design System",
     buttontext2: "The Patterns",
     link2: "/patterns",
-    arialabel2: "The patterns used in the design system" })}}
+    arialabel2: "The patterns used in the Application Design System" })}}